flussonic/mse-player/README.md

   - `onProgress(utc: number)` - triggered every 100ms(progressUpdateTime) while a stream is playing and gives current playback time

-  - `onMediaInfo(info: MediaInfo)` - triggered then metadata of the stream is available. metadata include a common information of the stream such as width, height, information about mbr streams and so on.
+  - `onMediaInfo(info: MediaInfo)` - triggered when metadata of the stream is available. metadata include a common information of the stream such as width, height, information about mbr streams and so on.
 After this callback triggered you can use getVideoTracks()/getAudioTracks() methods.

+  - `onSeeked()` - triggered when process of seeking is finished

+  - `onStartStalling()` - triggered when playing is stalled

+  - `onEndStalling()` - triggered when the video tag is progressed(start playing). `onStartStalling()/onEndStalling()` useful callback for implementation loading-spinner.

   - **•••DEPRECATED•••** `bufferMode: 'segments'|'sequence'` - [SourceBuffer Object Append Mode](https://www.w3.org/TR/media-source/#h-sourcebuffer).
 Default value is `'sequence'`.